 If you would like more information about your legal rights after Michigan nursing home abuse or neglect, you can order our FREE book, "The Michigan Nursing Home Abuse & Neglect Handbook," by top-rated Michigan lawyer Lawrence J. Buckfire.
 The book is an insider's report on nursing home negligence claims and includes why most nursing home injuries are never reported or discovered.
 Our book sells for $14.95 on Amazon but Lawrence will send it to you for FREE!

-Statute of Limitations For Michigan Nursing Home Neglect Lawsuits
+Statute of Limitations For Michigan Nursing Home Fall Lawsuits

 The statute of limitations for nursing home neglect varies from state to state.
 There are strict limitations for filing a nursing home abuse lawsuit.
 If you miss a deadline, your claim will be lost forever.
 To avoid these severe consequences, you should contact the Michigan nursing home neglect lawyers at Buckfire & Buckfire, P.C. immediately.
 Our lawyers will start working on your case immediately, reviewing your entire medical chart to gather evidence necessary to prove and win your case.